vsajip/sphinx_sizzle_theme/docs/index.rst

 #.
 Optionally, add or update custom CSS to style your tooltips according to your requirements.
 You can use the CSS
    class on the top-level ``div`` in your HTML tooltip snippets to make the styles specific to your tooltips.

+You can see the source docstrings for those tooltips `here
+<https://github.com/vsajip/pagesign/blob/main/pagesign.py>`__.
+Although that project uses docstrings formatted in the
+Google style, you aren't restricted to this, as long as any tool you use for creating the snippet JSON supports your preferred style (for example, ``pdoc`` supports docstrings in Markdown, reStructuredText, NumPy or Google formats).

 .. _custom_tooltips:

 Providing Customized Tooltips